badlydrawnrod/arviss/examples/README.md

 - Ninja (optional)

 These instructions are written in terms of **clang**, as it is much simpler to set up an appropriate toolchain.

+The Zig example requires the Zig compiler to be installed.

 ## Windows pre-requisites